plantgenomicslab/BCH709/_episodes/Linux_Enviroment_and_command_line.md

 > - How many times will you need to run this pipeline?
 {: .challenge}

-> ## Human genomic data & Security
+> ## Human Genomic Data & Security
 >
-> Note that if you are working with human genomics data there might be ethical and legal
-> considerations that affect your choice of cloud resources to use.
-The terms of use, and/or
-> the legislation under which you are handling the genomic data, might impose heightened information
-> security measures for the computing environment in which you intend to process it.
-This is a too broad
-> topic to discuss in detail here, but in general terms you should think through the technical and
-> procedural measures needed to ensure that the confidentiality and integrity of the human data you work
-> with is not breached.
-If there are laws that govern these issues in the jurisdiction in which you work,
-> be sure that the cloud service provider you use can certify that they support the necessary measures.
-> Also note that there might exist restrictions for use of cloud service providers that operate in other
-> jurisdictions than your own, either by how the data was consented by the research subjects or by the
-> jurisdiction under which you operate.
-Do consult the legal office of your institution for guidance
-> when processing human genomic data.
+> Note that if you are working with human genomics data, there might be ethical and legal considerations that affect your choice of cloud resources to use.
+The terms of use, and/or the legislation under which you are handling the genomic data, might impose heightened information security measures for the computing environment in which you intend to process it.
+This is too broad a topic to discuss in detail here, but in general terms you should think through the technical and procedural measures needed to ensure that the confidentiality and integrity of the human data you work with is not breached.
+If there are laws that govern these issues in the jurisdiction in which you work, be sure that the cloud service provider you use can certify that they support the necessary measures.
+Also note that there might exist restrictions for the use of cloud service providers that operate in other jurisdictions than your own, either by how the data was consented by the research subjects or by the jurisdiction under which you operate.
+Do consult the legal office of your institution for guidance when processing human genomic data.
 {: .callout}

-### Other Resources:
+### Other Resources

 Learn more about cloud computing in bioinformatics: